 Renovations, Repair and Painting

-The RRP Rule requires landlords to hire an EPA RRP-certified renovator to complete renovations and repairs on pre-1978 housing.
-For more information, a landlord may visit the EPA’s website to locate an EPA RRP-certified renovator, click here.
+The RRP Rule requires landlords to hire an EPA RRP-certified firm to complete renovations and repairs on pre-1978 housing.
+For direction on how a landlord may locate an EPA RRP-certified firm, click here.

-For more information on hiring an EPA RRP-certified renovator, click here.
+For more information on the EPA RRP Rule, click here.

-If a landlord believes that an EPA RRP-certified firm and/or renovator is violating the RRP rule, click here to submit a tip or complaint to the
+If a landlord believes that a firm is violating the RRP rule, click here to submit a tip or complaint to the EPA.

 Lead Abatement

-If a child under the age of 6 is determined to have an elevated blood lead level, the local health department will be required to complete an epidemiological investigation (the completion of a comprehensive lead inspection and child related questionnaire).
+If a child under the age of 6 is determined to have an elevated venous blood lead level, the local health department is required to complete an epidemiological investigation (the completion of a comprehensive lead inspection and child related questionnaire).

 Epidemiological Investigation Steps:

-1. The local health department will contact the child's parents to schedule a comprehensive lead inspection.
+1. The local health department will contact the child’s parents or guardians to schedule a comprehensive lead inspection.

-2. The local health department will conduct a comprehensive lead inspection, which includes testing of all painted surfaces (interior, exterior, and common areas), along with dust, soil and water sampling.
+2. The local health department will conduct a comprehensive lead inspection, which includes testing of all painted surfaces (interior, exterior, and common areas), along with collecting dust, soil and water samples.

 3. If lead hazards are discovered, the local health department must issue a lead abatement order to the landlord.
-This lead abatement order will outline the lead hazards that were discovered during the comprehensive lead inspection and require the landlord to contact the local health department.
+This lead abatement order will outline the lead hazards that were discovered during the comprehensive lead inspection.

-4. The landlord must post signs at the entry of the home within 2 days of receiving the lead abatement order letter.
-For a sample of the signage, click here
+4. The landlord must post signs at the entry of the home within two (2) days of receiving the lead abatement order letter.
+For a sample of the signage, click here.

 Lead Abatement Steps:

-1. The landlord must submit a written lead abatement to the Director of Health upon receipt of the lead abatement order.
-For a sample lead abatement plan, click here
+The landlord must submit a written lead abatement plan to the Director of Health upon receipt of the lead abatement order.
+For a sample of a lead abatement plan, click here.

-2. The local health department must review and approve the lead abatement plan and notify the landlord that the plan is acceptable as submitted.
+1. The local health department must review and approve the lead abatement plan and notify the landlord that the plan is acceptable as submitted or needs updates.

-3. Lead abatement can only begin once the local health department has approved the lead abatement plan.
+2. Lead abatement activities can only begin once the local health department has approved the lead abatement plan.

-2. Following the above, the local health department shall issue a letter of compliance indicating that lead abatement has been completed satisfactorily.
+3. Following the above, the local health department shall issue a letter of compliance/post abatement inspection report indicating that lead abatement has been completed satisfactorily.